Limits to Growth Archetype

 Common organizational examples:

-- Product sales growth hitting market saturation limits
+- Product sales growth hitting market saturation

 - Productivity improvements plateauing due to skill or technology constraints

-- Company expansion constrained by management or leadership capacity
+- Company expansion constrained by management capacity

 - Quality improvements limited by current process capabilities